On the Ozsv\'ath-Szab\'o $d$-invariants for almost simple linear graphs: Introduction

-Then a surgery diagram of the closed $3$-manifold $\Sigma(p,q,r)$ is the plumbed $3$-manifold corresponding to the graph shown in Figure \ref{almost simple linear graph}.
+A surgery diagram of the closed $3$-manifold $\Sigma(p,q,r)$ is given by the plumbed $3$-manifold shown at the left of Figure~\ref{fig(ASL-graph)}, which corresponds to the weighted graph displayed at the right of Figure~\ref{fig(ASL-graph)}.

-We call such graphs {\it almost simple linear graphs}.
-The most well-known example of these Brieskorn homology $3$-spheres is the Poincar\'e homology $3$-sphere $\Sigma(2, 3, 5)$ and its almost simple linear graph is the $E_8$ graph.
+We call this weighted graph an \textit{almost simple linear graph}.
+The most classical example among such Brieskorn homology $3$-spheres is the Poincar\'e homology $3$-sphere $\Sigma(2,3,5)$, whose almost simple linear graph coincides with the $E_8$ plumbing graph.